sergio-costas/updatesnap/README.md

   current version will be ignored.
 * same-minor: if specified as TRUE, version numbers with a different minor value than the current version will be ignored.
+* no-9x-revisions: if specified as TRUE, version numbers with a revision value equal or greater than 90 will be ignored.
+Useful for projects that use these revision numbers as "prelude" to a new minor version.

 ## TODO